 All your gifts are already wrapped and under the tree?
 Treat yourself to a cultural break with one of the many themes of the guided tours organised by the Tourist Office.

 A visit to Metz is a must to experience the magic of Christmas.
-Beginning on 18 November, the soft aromas of cinnamon, spices and pine fill the streets of this vibrant city.
+Beginning on 17 November, the soft aromas of cinnamon, spices and pine fill the streets of this vibrant city.
 The Christmas lights enhance the exceptional gilded architectural heritage of the town.
 While eagerly awaiting the first snowflakes and the countdown to Christmas Eve, discover our 5 favourite reasons to come and experience the wonder of Christmas in Metz.

 Across from the majestic Saint-Etienne Cathedral, take a ride on the largest temporary big wheel in Europe, taking passengers to a height of 66 m.
 At the top, the panorama is breathtaking.
 Take in the stunning view of the cathedral and its architectural details from this exceptional vantage point.

-Back on firm ground, be sure to visit the cathedral, also known as the “Lantern of God.”
-The building has the largest expanse of stained glass windows in France, with 6500 m².
+Back on firm ground in the little Christmas Market on place d’Armes, be sure to visit the cathedral, also known as the “Lantern of God.”
+The building has the largest expanse of stained-glass windows in France, with 6500 m².

 What better way to celebrate the Christmas spirit than with a gourmet break!
 Just below the majestic Metz Cathedral, a visit to Place de Chambre is a must for foodies!
 Local restaurants offer all kinds of specialties in their little chalets on the square.
 With sweet treats and savoury delicacies like oysters, foie gras and snails, there’s something to please all tastes!
 At nightfall, revel in delights for your taste buds and your eyes while enjoying the warmth of the braziers.